 Programmatic advertising automates the buying and selling of online ad space using technology and data.
 This method enhances the efficiency of ad placement in real-time across diverse media platforms.
 Including formats like display, video, and mobile, programmatic advertising leverages demand-side platforms (DSPs) for efficient ad inventory purchase.
 This guide covers all aspects of programmatic advertising for agencies, from targeting strategies to result tracking.

 If you've ever managed an online advertising campaign for your own business or for clients, you've likely heard of programmatic advertising.

 Despite being around since the late '90s, there's still a lot of confusion about what programmatic advertising is and exactly how it works.
-With an estimated 69% of digital media trading programmatically in 2020, it's an important concept for marketers and agencies to understand.
+With spending on programmatic ads expected to surpass $200 billion in 2023, it's an important concept for marketers and agencies to understand.
 In this guide, we'll discuss everything that agencies need to know to know about programmatic advertising, including: